 Are financial planners actually worth hiring?
 99% of Americans do not have a financial planner or financial adviser.
 If you’re part of that group, are you missing out?
 Or are you better off not having one?
 Maybe you feel like financial planners are just out there to take your money, judge you for your past mistakes and try to sell you products that you don’t really need.
 And by the way, aren’t financial planners only for the super-rich?
 Or will they actually make you rich?
-In this blog, I am going to share three questions that will help answer the question: are financial planners worth your money?
+In this blog, I am going to first share some general information about financial planning.
+Secondly, I will answer three questions that will help answer the question: are financial planners worth your money?
 I’ll also share a bonus tip at the end.

 Question 1: What is the value of working with an expert?

 A few months ago, I decided to learn how to play tennis so I can remain active during this pandemic and be able to interact with people in a safe way.
 So I wanted to do it right and I decided to hire a tennis coach.
 My coach has been teaching me how to do forehand, backhand, and volleys.
 Interestingly enough, after two and a half months of working with my tennis coach, I found myself being able to play with my friends, who’ve been playing for years.
 I’m getting a lot of value from working with an expert, in this case, my tennis coach.
 I could have learned on my own, but I think it would have taken me years and I would probably have developed bad habits and not have learned how to do the right techniques.
 So think about where in your life have you benefited from working with an expert?
 We work with specialists all the time in life.
 Working with a financial expert is the same concept, and working with the right one can save you time and money in the long run.

 Question 2: What is the cost of not hiring a financial planner?